kcl-ddh/kiln/docs/source/index.rst

 Apache Cocoon
 -------------

-`Apache Cocoon`_ is at the core of Kiln, please consult its `documentation`_ for more detailed information on how to configure it's components.
+`Apache Cocoon`_ is at the core of Kiln, please consult its `documentation`_ for more detailed information on how to configure its components.

 Requirements
 ------------